syyyym/ChatMessages_WebApp/Readme.md

-A Realtime Mutiroom Chat App
+A Realtime Mutiroom Chat Web Application

-A production multi-room chat server where users log in, create chat rooms, and create conversations with other users.
+A multi-room chat server where users log in, create chat rooms, and create conversations with other users.
+The web app is deployed on Heroku.

 https://chat-cat-app-amelia.herokuapp.com/